Trevor Richardson is the creator of The Log Pod tiny cabins. So here’s quick story of how these tiny houses came to be.

 Growing Alternative to Tent Camping: Glamping

-Most of the time I enjoy focusing on the application of small spaces in our everyday lives.
+Mostly, I like to focus on the application of small spaces in our everyday lives.
 This post addresses a trend where people are becoming more willing to camp and see nature if they don’t have to stay in a tent.

 Little cabins like this one serve as a way for people to go camping without actually roughing it as much as you would be by pitching a tent.
 So if your spouse or children can’t take the outdoors as easily as you, this can be a way to get them to go camping anyway.